by Dr Gonzo

 What do we perceive as strength?
 And the fallacies that come from this misguided belief?

 |The saying goes, that which does not kill you makes you stronger, and in a general sense, this is true.
 The trick is to recognise what strength actually is. |

 Who is stronger, a man or a woman?
 A Buddhist monk or a bodybuilder?
 A long-distance runner or a sprinter?
 Each one has its own kind of strength and it is very much like comparing apples and oranges.
-Most individuals would say a man is stronger than a woman, a bodybuilder stronger than a monk and a sprinter stronger than a long-distance runner.
+Most individuals would say a man is stronger than a woman, a bodybuilder stronger than a monk, and a sprinter stronger than a long-distance runner.
 Preconceived notions don't take into account all of the factors which make up strength.

-And alternatively, comparing the strength of the mind against the strength of the body?
 We see large muscles and automatically think of strength, but muscularity is not a true overall representation of strength, it's just how we perceive it to be.

-Everyone faces their own challenges in life, and it is how we react...how we meet those challenges, that is the true test of our character and shows what strengths, or alternatively, what weaknesses, we possess.
+Everyone faces their own challenges in life, and it is how we react...how we meet those challenges, that is the true test of character and shows what strengths, or alternatively, what weaknesses, we possess.